SteveShaffer/gitten/README.md

 # gish

+**HEAVILY IN-DEVELOPMENT.
+DO NOT USE UNLESS YOU WANT TO REALLY MESS UP YOUR REPO!**

 A narrow and opinionated way to use git that works for me :)

-It relies heavily on checking out revisions
+It relies heavily on checking out detached HEADS, doing hard resets, being super opinionated about the merging strategy, and other things that are fringe enough to not be applicable to most workflows but are common enough to be applicable to a large amount of workflows (at least I hope).

 ## `gish switch <branch-name>`